top of page

 Q: What resources does Shark Watch SA use to obtain shark sighting information?

 Our reports are primarily sourced from members of the public.
-Our followers are the biggest contributors of statewide shark sightings found across our social media outlets.
-Because we have communities of followers living among almost every pocket of coastal and offshore water fringes in the state, we are able to survey an impressive portion of South Australia's coastal and offshore waters for shark activity at any one time.
+Our followers are the biggest contributors for the shark sightings uploaded to our social media outlets.
+Our online domains have communities of followers living in almost every known coastal community in the state.
+Thanks to their contribution, we're able to survey a significant portion of South Australia's coastal and offshore waters to locate sharks at any one time.

-We are currently expanding our communication infrastructure to also retrieve sighting information from official sources affiliated with state government departments, including PIRSA Fish Watch, South Australia Police, the SES, Surf Lifesaving South Australia, as well as other commercial and recreational surf and dive clubs in the state.
+We are currently expanding our communication infrastructure to also retrieve timely shark sighting information from official sources affiliated with state government departments, including PIRSA Fish Watch, South Australia Police, the SES, Surf Lifesaving South Australia, as well as local commercial and recreational surf and dive clubs.

 Q: How does Shark Watch SA verify a shark sighting?

 There is only so much we can do to confirm a shark sighting.
-Authenticity and accuracy of information are subjective to the circumstances of the observer.
-For example, we generally ask for photographic evidence of the shark, however, sometimes this is not possible if the sighting was made by a surfer or swimmer who did not have access to a camera at the time the sighting was made.
-Special consideration is taken for reports like this.
+The authenticity and accuracy of details are generally subjective to the circumstances of the observer.
+For example, we generally ask the submitter to provide photographic evidence of the shark, however, sometimes this is not possible if the observer was a surfer or swimmer who did not have access to a camera at the time the sighting was made.
+Special consideration is made for reports like this.

-We also need to remember that water quality and the duration of the sharks presence can also impede someone's ability to photographically document the encounter.
-On most occassions, the contact is made with the observer to accurately recall the details of the shark encounter prior to the submission of a report.
+We also need to remember that the water quality and duration of the shark's presence can also impede one's ability to photographically document a shark encounter.
+We try to make contact with the observer to accurately recall the details of the shark encounter prior too approving and submitting a report to ensure accurate information is broadcast.

 Q: Who Directs Shark Watch SA & is it Government Affiliated?